CouncilofLorien/counciloflorien.github.io/docs/cards/B/barrow-wight.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Undead._ One strike.
-After each attack, each character wounded by _Barrow-wight_ makes a corruption check modified by -2.
+After the attack, each character wounded by _Barrow-wight_ makes a corruption check modified by -2.
 > >
 > > {: .fs-3 }
 > > _“...two eyes, very cold though lit with a pale light...Then a grip stronger and colder than iron...”_ ***---&#65279;LotRI***